edoliberty/vector-search-class-notes/README.md

 ## Selected literature

 * [A fast random sampling algorithm for sparsifying matrices](http://dx.doi.org/10.1007/11830924_26) - Arora, Sanjeev and Hazan, Elad and Kale, Satyen - 2006
+* A search structure based on kd trees for efficient ray tracing - Subramanian, KR and Fussel, DS - 1990
 * Accelerating Large-Scale Inference with Anisotropic Vector Quantization - Ruiqi Guo and Philip Sun and Erik Lindgren and Quan Geng and David Simcha and Felix Chern and Sanjiv Kumar - 2020
 * [An Algorithm for Online K-Means Clustering](https://epubs.siam.org/doi/abs/10.1137/1.9781611974317.7) - Edo Liberty and Ram Sriharsha and Maxim Sviridenko
 * An Almost Optimal Unrestricted Fast Johnson-Lindenstrauss Transform - Nir Ailon and Edo Liberty - 2011